ajnelson/geoproc/INSTALL.md

     ./bootstrap.sh && ./configure --prefix=$HOME/local && make && make install

-## Building the database
+## Setting up the database

+To build a development or testing database, GeoProc includes a minimal setup script you can run after building a MySQL server and securing it as desired (e.g. starting with `mysql_secure_installation`).
+To populate it, the built GeoProc program includes a command that can load any number of months of MaxMind IP-location data.

+### Creating the database

 The GeoProc command `geoproc.sh build_ip_tables` populates a MySQL database with IP address location mappings.
-Setting up a fresh MySQL installation is beyond the scope of this documentation, but once things are generally up and running, and a user (such as `db_writer`) exists, you can use the `src/mysql_setup/create_maxmind.sql` script to set up the last schema details.
+Setting up a fresh MySQL installation is beyond the scope of this documentation, but once things are generally up and running, you can use the `maxmind_minimal_setup.sql` script to set up the last schema details:

+    mysql -p -u root <src/mysql_setup/maxmind_minimal_setup.sql

+Note that those SQL instructions are sufficient for a development or testing environment, but a production server will likely have more stringent security requirements that this documentation cannot foresee.

+### Populating the database

 The database is populated with content provided by MaxMind.
 Download at least the most recent [GeoLite city](https://geolite.maxmind.com/download/geoip/database/GeoLiteCity_CSV/) data, though you can download as many months of data as you wish.
+Download zip files, but do not unpack them (GeoProc uses time stamps contained in the zip files).
 The `build_ip_tables` command builds the database tables if needed, and loads any data not yet in the database.
+Note that you will need the database connection config file (`etc/geoproc.cfg`) in place (copied to `~/geoproc.cfg` and edited to your liking, though its default contents match this documenation).

-At the moment, that program requires database configuration files similar to the rest of GeoProc, so the rest of GeoProc needs to first be built.
+At the moment, the populating action requires database configuration files similar to the rest of GeoProc, so the rest of GeoProc needs to first be built.
 In the future this will require only a reduced configuration file and could run without needing to build everything else.

 ## Testing and developing